Data Acquisition (DAQ) and Control from Microstar Laboratories

 Solution.
 Averaging can reduce the effects of the small random disturbances, so a good test must cover data from multiple power cycles.
 Standards typically require a minimum of 4 cycles per analysis.
 Using more cycles is better.

 3. Frequency drift.
 The fundamental frequency of the power system is a nominal figure that represents a long-term average but not necessarily an accurate short-term condition.
-The frequency might drift a significant fraction of a percent above or below the nominal operating frequency.
+Frequency drifts a significant fraction of a percent above or below the nominal operating frequency during normal operation.

 When the harmonic frequencies match the discrete frequencies of an FFT exactly, the harmonics appear as a precise "picket fence" in the spectrum, with intermediate frequency terms zero, as in the following plot.